slackhq/circuit/samples/README.md

   Counter example.
 - `tacos` - A food ordering flow/wizard app demonstrating use of a composite Circuit presenter and multiple nested UIs.
+- `tutorial` - A tutorial that walks through the creation of a simple Circuit app.
+Follow the instructions [here](https://slackhq.github.io/circuit/tutorial/).
+Run via `./gradlew :samples:tutorial:multiplatform:run`.